Jesse-Dan/assessment/README.md

 {"level":"info","message":"Transaction saved: {\"id\":\"54ee3fe3-6537-472b-beb4-95c858130cd7\",\"fromAccount\":\"12345\",\"toAccount\":\"67890\",\"amount\":100,\"timestamp\":\"2025-01-27T20:15:05.572Z\"}"}
 {"level":"info","message":"Server is running on http://localhost:3000"}
 ```
-- And finally to address the `Prevention of duplicate transactions`, by cross-referencing if a transaction with similar details exists with a diffrence of less than 5 seconds apart fromm the initiated transaction and flagging it as duplicate.
+- And finally to address the `Prevention of duplicate transactions`, by cross-referencing if a transaction with similar details exists with a diffrence of less than 5 seconds apart from the initiated transaction and flagging it as duplicate.
 This measure also acts as a safegaurd to allow for settlement callbacks before a transaction with same details can go through.
-It also allows for a minimally invasive step agains DOS attack, as it safely reduces the amount of transaction possible from a single user.
+It also allows for a minimally invasive step against DOS attack, as it safely reduces the amount of transaction possible from a single user.

 **2. Optimizing SQL Query**